VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Run DataDog agent with `DD_DD_URL=http://victoriametrics-host:8428/datadog` environment variable in order to write data to VictoriaMetrics at `victoriametrics-host` host.
 Another option is to set `dd_url` param at [DataDog agent configuration file](https://docs.datadoghq.com/agent/guide/agent-configuration-files/) to `http://victoriametrics-host:8428/datadog`.

+VictoriaMetrics doesn't check `DD_API_KEY` param, so it can be set to arbitrary value.

 Example on how to send data to VictoriaMetrics via DataDog "submit metrics" API from command line:

 ```bash